Summary of Attention in Transformers, Visually Explained

 - Value (V): Holds the information that will be transferred if there is a match.

-The alignment between queries and keys is computed through the dot product: \(q_i \cdot k_j\) This forms a grid of dot products, with each dot product representing how much attention one word should pay to another.
+The alignment between queries and keys is computed through the dot product:

 The Attention Pattern